MicrosoftDocs/visualfsharpdocs/docs/conceptual/aggregateexception.innerexceptions-property-[fsharp].md

 **Assembly**: FSharp.Core (in FSharp.Core.dll)

 ## Syntax

 ```fsharp
 // Signature:
 member this.InnerExceptions :  ReadOnlyCollection<exn>

 // Usage:
 aggregateException.InnerExceptions

 ```

-**A T:System.Collections.ObjectModel.ReadOnlyCollection&#96;1 that contains the inner exceptions.**
+**A System.Collections.ObjectModel.ReadOnlyCollection&lt;Exception&gt; that contains the inner exceptions.**
 ## Remarks
 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **P:System.AggregateException.InnerExceptions**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **System.AggregateException.InnerExceptions**.

 ## Platforms